-Highlights of Mr. Kim’s 2017-18 season include appearing as soloist with The Philadelphia Orchestra under the baton of Music Director Yannick Nézet-Séguin; teaching/performance residencies at Bob Jones University, Haverford College, Swarthmore College, Brevard Music Center, and the Aspen Music Festival and School; continued appearances as concertmaster of the All-Star Orchestra on PBS stations across the USA and online at the Kahn Academy; and recitals, speaking engagements, and appearances with orchestras across the United States, including a Brahms Festival (complete Sonatas and Concerto) with the Fairbanks Symphony in Alaska.
+Highlights of Mr. Kim’s 2021-22 season include appearing as soloist with The Philadelphia Orchestra in Philadelphia and on tour; teaching/performance residencies and masterclasses at Dartmouth College, Georgetown University, Manhattan School of Music, Bob Jones University, Prague Summer Nights Festival, and continued appearances as concertmaster of the All-Star Orchestra on PBS stations across the USA and online at the Khan Academy; as well as recitals, speaking engagements, and appearances with orchestras across the United States.

 Each season, Mr. Kim appears as a guest in concert with famed modern hymn writers Keith and Kristyn Getty at venues such as the Grand Ole Opry House in Nashville, The Kennedy Center for the Performing Arts, and Carnegie Hall.
 In September, he returns to Nashville to perform at the Getty Music Worship Conference—Sing!
 2021.
 Mr. Kim serves as Distinguished Artist at the Robert McDuffie Center for Strings at Mercer University in Macon.
 He frequently serves as an adjudicator at international violin competitions such as the Menuhin and Sarasate.